-- 1 week Students will not travel with their teams during the week. - 2 weeks Students will not travel or participate in team games. - 3 weeks Students will not participate in practices or games.
+- 1 week Student will not travel with their teams during the week. - 2 weeks Student will not travel or participate in team games. - 3 weeks Student will not participate in practices or games.

 Grade reviews will occur weekly during season.
-If at any point a student's grade is above a 70, the student will resume normal team activities.
+If at any point a student's grade is above a 70, the student will resume normal team activities

-The Academic Dean and the Athletic Director may review students on a case-by-case basis and make any changes that benefit the student's academic success.
+The Academic Dean and the Athletic Director may review a student on a case-by-case basis and make any changes that benefit the student's academic success.